-By the end of the program, each student is required to demonstrate competency on three mobile studies (Chest, Abdomen, and Upper or Lower Extremity) and two surgical procedures.
+By the end of the program, each student must demonstrate competency on three mobile studies (Chest, Abdomen, and Upper or Lower Extremity) and two surgical procedures.
 A pediatric mobile study can also be done under the pediatric section of competencies.
-A mobile study is one that utilizes mobile equipment such as a portable radiographic unit or C-arm and that is completed outside of the radiology department.
-A surgical procedure is one that is performed in the operating room or special endoscopic or urography room or suite where additional sterile technique is needed.
+A mobile study uses mobile equipment such as a portable radiographic unit or C-arm and is completed outside the radiology department.
+A surgical procedure is performed in the operating room or special endoscopic or urography room or suite where additional sterile technique is needed.